shaohenc/shaohenc.github.io/_pages/about.md

 I hold a **BSc.
 Physics (2021)** and **MSc.
 Physics (2023)** from the National University of Singapore, and a **MSc.
 Engineering/diplôme d'ingénieur (2023)** from Mines Paris-PSL, as a part of the concurrent Masters [NUS French Double Degree Programme](https://fddp.nus.edu.sg/index.html).

 ## Current employment:
 I have been working full-time with Entropica Labs since Sept 2021, and am currently a Senior Quantum Computing Scientist working on fault-tolerant quantum error correction and quantum algorithms for optimization applications.
 The main scopes of my work are the research, development and implementation of near-term quantum algorithms, error-mitigation techniques, and error-correction codes.
-In particular, my current research focus is the development of efficient simulation tools to study the fault-tolerance of error propagation properties of quantum error-correction codes, and their efficient implementation on existing hardware.
+My current research focus is the development of efficient simulation tools to study the fault-tolerance of error propagation properties of quantum error-correction codes, and their efficient implementation on existing hardware.
 I also develop software tools in Python, such as [OpenQAOA](https://openqaoa.entropicalabs.com/).

     Related publications:
 - *Multi-Objective Optimization and Network Routing with Near-Term Quantum Computers* <br> **Shao-Hen Chiew**, Kilian Poirier, Rajesh Mishra, Ulrike Bornheimer, Ewan Munro, Si Han Foon, Christopher Wanru Chen, Wei Sheng Lim, Chee Wei Nga <br> <a href="https://arxiv.org/abs/2308.08245" target="_blank">arXiv (2023).</a>